mattermost/mattermost-developer-documentation/site/content/contribute/more-info/desktop/architecture/internal-views.md

 This window is managed by the `MainWindow` module located at [main/windows/mainWindow](https://github.com/mattermost/desktop/blob/master/src/main/windows/mainWindow.ts).

 ##### Hooks
-- `init()`: Creates the `BrowserWindow` object for the Main Window, and adds all appropriate listeners.
+- `init()`: Creates the `BrowserWindow` object for the Main Window and adds all appropriate listeners.
 - `get()`: Returns the `BrowserWindow` object for the Main Window.
 This is directly exposed as there are many different functions affecting the behavior of the window, and thus the encapsulating module often needs to pass that control to other modules.
 If `true` is passed as an argument, `init()` will be called if the window does not exist, otherwise `undefined` is returned.
 - `getBounds()`: Returns the current size and location of the `BrowserWindow`, used for resize functionality, and to ensure that child windows/views are positioned correctly.
 - `focusThreeDotMenu()`: Sends a message to the Main process that focuses the view and highlights and focuses the 3-dot menu on Windows/Linux.
 This is used when the `ALT` key is pressed as a shortcut to focus the menu.